scurvydoggo/game-dwarves/README.md

 =======
 Dwarf Fortress crosses Terraria.

-This was an awesome learning excersise, but discontinued for the time being.
-An epic lesson in achieving the balance between scope and inevitable burnout,.
+This was an awesome learning exercise, but discontinued for the time being.
+The biggest thing to take away is the the importance of managing scope vs looming developer burnout.